scotws/tinkasm/docs/MANUAL.md

 Note that WDC uses "double byte" for 16-bit values, but the rest of the world uses "word".

+`.xor` - Logically XOR (exclusive OR) two numbers or symbols in the operand.

 ### Directives for 65816 only